 Kyuubey himself also has this power in a limited way, since he's able to give people reality-bending magic powers and can magically grant wishes, including the causality-defying, multiverse-rewriting wish Madoka makes at the end.

-The "demon" of the Advina Avis (aka Ronnie Suchiart) from Baccano.
-The full extent of his reality warping abilities haven't been demonstrated, but so far include materializing and dematerializing matter at will, bestowing forbidden knowledge, granting people immortality and other abilities (as well as slapping on whatever perks and restrictions he wishes), appearing anyplace at anytime, global mind-reading, and shifting in and out of human form at will.
-Generally, it doesn't go around doing these sorts of things very often, however, because nigh-omnipotence can become quite boring after several-hundred millenia.
+The "demon" of the Advina Avis (aka Ronnie Schiatto) from Baccano!.
+The full extent of his reality warping abilities hasn't been demonstrated, but so far has included materializing and dematerializing matter at will, bestowing forbidden knowledge, granting people immortality and other abilities (as well as slapping on whatever perks and restrictions he wishes), appearing anyplace at anytime, global mind-reading, and shifting in and out of human form at will.
+Generally, he doesn't go around doing these sorts of things very often, however, because nigh-omnipotence can become quite boring after several-hundred millenia.

 Some of the more powerful/bizarre Nen abilities in Hunter × Hunter border on Reality Warping.
-The straightest example is the recently introduced Alluka Zoldyck, the second-youngest and most feared member of the family, who can grant wishes like a genie...but with a really nasty catch.
+The straightest example is Alluka Zoldyck, the second-youngest and most feared member of the family, who can grant wishes like a genie...but with a really nasty catch.

 Sakura Yoshino of Da Capo is a witch, but didn't get trained on how to control her powers because her grandmother (also a witch) died when she was young.
 To protect her, her grandmother plants a wish granting cherry tree.
 In the original visual novel you learn however that Sakura is granting the wishes HERSELF and the tree is only a symbol of her power.
 Which is why she must excel at absolutely everything she does or people who might beat her at something will suffer accidents and possibly die.
 This is why she flees Japan for America and graduates from college at age 15 because to do otherwise would doom everyone around her.